-- 1. Mineral Reserves are reported with an effective date of June 30, 2020, using the 2014 CIM Definition Standards.
-The Qualified Person responsible for the estimate is Mr Geoffrey Newcombe, FAusIMM, whose job title at Newcrest is PC1-2 Study Manager, and who is a Newcrest employee. - 2.
-Mineral Reserves are reported on a 100% basis. - 3.
-Mineral Reserves for Cadia East are reported using the following assumptions: panel cave mining method; gold price of US\$1,200/oz, copper price of US\$3.00/lb, silver price of US\$18/oz, molybdenum price of US\$8/lb; US\$A\$ exchange rate of 0.75; NSR cut-off of A\$18.71/t.
-The molybdenum tonnage estimate assumes that the molybdenum plant is not operational until 1 July 2021. - 4.
-Mineral Reserves for Ridgeway are using the following assumptions: block cave mining method; gold price of US\$1,200/oz, copper price of US\$3.00/lb, US\$A\$ exchange rate of 0.75; NSR cut-off of A\$20.35/t milled. - 5.
+- Mineral Reserves are reported with an effective date of June 30, 2022 using the 2014 CIM Definition Standards.
+The Qualified Person responsible for the Cadia East Underground estimate is Mr Ian Austen, FAusIMM, whose job title at Newcrest is Mining Study Manager, and who is a Newcrest employee.
+The Qualified Person responsible for the Ridgeway Underground estimate is Mr Geoffrey Newcombe, FAusIMM, whose job title at Newcrest is Cadia Study Manager, and who is a Newcrest employee. - 2.
+Mineral Reserves are reported on a 100% asset basis. - 3.
+Mineral Reserves for Cadia East are reported using the following assumptions: panel cave mining method; gold price of US\$1,300/oz, copper price of US\$3.00/lb, silver price of US\$18/oz, molybdenum price of US\$8/lb; US\$A\$ exchange rate of 0.75; NSR cut-off of A\$22.11/t milled. - 4.
+Mineral Reserves for Ridgeway are using the following assumptions: block cave mining method; gold price of US\$1,200/oz, copper price of US\$3.00/lb, US\$A\$ exchange rate of 0.75; NSR cut-off of A\$22.40/t milled. - 5.
 Tonnages are metric tonnes.
 Gold and silver ounces are estimates of metal contained in tonnages and do not include allowances for processing losses.
 Copper and molybdenum tonnes are estimates of metal contained in tonnages and do not include allowances for processing losses. - 6.
 Rounding as required by reporting guidelines may result in apparent differences between tonnes, grade and contained metal content.
 Rounding is to two significant figures.